BitcoinCacheMachine/BitcoinCacheMachine/README.md

 * Automate the deployment and operation (e.g., backups, updates, vulnerability assessments, key and password management, etc.) of BCM deployments.
 * Embrace hardware wallets for cryptographic  operations (trust boundaries, e.g., distinct lines of business accounting) where possible (e.g., Trezor-generated SSH keys or PGP certificates for authentication and encryption).
 * Pre-configure all software to protect user's privacy (e.g., TOR for external communication, disk encryption, minimal attack surface, etc.).
 Use of TOR is default ya'll!
 If you want to compromise your security, go ahead but you're using an anti-pattern and compromising your security!
-* Pursue [Global Consensus and Local Consensus Models](https://twitter.com/SarahJamieLewis/status/1016832509709914112) for core platform components, e.g., Bitcoin for global financial operations and [cwtch](https://openprivacy.ca/blog/2018/06/28/announcing-cwtch/) for asynchronous, multi-peer communications, etc..
+* Pursue [Global Consensus and Local Consensus Models](https://twitter.com/SarahJamieLewis/status/1016832509709914112) for core platform components, e.g., Bitcoin for global financial operations and [cwtch](https://openprivacy.ca/blog/2018/06/28/announcing-cwtch/) for asynchronous, multi-peer communications, etc...

 ## How to Run Bitcoin Cache Machine